 |

 Students wishing to obtain a study grant for Cuba must undergo testing.
-HIV test required for foreign nationals who want to remain in Cuba longer than 3 months
+An HIV test is required for foreign nationals who want to remain in Cuba longer than three months.

 |